 Partial functions are those that can fail to denote proper values for some argument combinations (one can say such functions and/or operators are undefined for some arguments).
 Partiality occurs frequently in the specification of computer systems and in attempts to prove formally that designs satisfy their specifications.
 The "Logic of Partial Functions" is a non-classical logic that makes such reasoning both sound and convenient.
 I continue to do research on LPF.

-Although I do not limit my interest in formal methods to the earlier work on VDM, I do still try to stay abreast of such research and provide pointers to source material.
+Although I do not limit my interest in formal methods to VDM, I do still try to stay abreast of such research and provide pointers to source material.

 RODIN & DEPLOY

 The EU-funded Rodin project evolved methods and developed tool support for the Event-B method; the larger, industrial project DEPLOY was also EU funded and investigated the transfer of the methods and tools to our industrial collaborators.Industrial Deployment of System Engineering Methods is an important summary book.